Demystifying Figure AI pricing: What we know in 2026

 Figure AI is a robotics company started back in 2022 by Brett Adcock, who also co-founded Archer Aviation.
 Their goal is pretty wild: to build the world's first humanoid robot that's actually useful for everyday business.
 This isn't just about making cool tech demos.
 Their mission is to help with global labor shortages by having robots take on the dangerous, repetitive, or just plain boring jobs that people don't want to do.

 The big idea is to "give AI a body," taking artificial intelligence out of the cloud and putting it to work in the physical world.
 This vision has clearly struck a chord with investors.
-The company is already making moves, like partnering with BMW to put its robots to work in a car factory.
+The company is already making moves: its latest robot, Figure 03, is deployed at a BMW plant with around 40 units on the line, and Figure says it intends to ship 100,000 humanoids over the next four years.
 This kind of real-world test, plus backing from tech giants like Nvidia and the OpenAI Startup Fund, goes a long way in explaining why a company that’s only a few years old is valued so highly.
 They’re building for the factories and warehouses of tomorrow.

 What is the Figure AI pricing?